“Five out of six migrants who are here either already have indefinite leave to remain or will have it by the time we depart the [EU]”

 About a third of applications for permanent residence are refused or declared invalid each year.
 The Migration Observatory says these rejection levels aren’t unusual in the UK visa system, but they are much higher than applications for indefinite leave to remain by citizens from outside the EU.

 Again, this all depends on whether the UK government chooses to replace permanent residence with a similar concept following Brexit, and we don’t yet know its position.
-The issue is expected to be part of the ‘divorce’ negotiations under Article 50, which will begin in 2017.
+The issue will be part of the upcoming Article 50 negotiations.